Asperado/iconic/read_me.txt

   3. Go to script directory.
   4. Download Flickr data.
     sh ./download_data.sh ${query}
+    You can terminate the program any time you want.
+It can be re-runned and not downloading the data already downloaded.
+    When you terminate your program, it will find the downloaded images Flickr id at ${root_dir}/data/dataset/${query}.txt .
+Then you know how many data you have downloaded so far.

   5. Extract tag features and do tag clustering. sh ./extract_tag_feature_and_semantics.sh ${query}
   6. Extract visual features.